Re-programming innate immune cells to fight tuberculosis

-MONTREAL, Jan.
-11, 2018 - Tuberculosis (TB), an infectious disease which attacks the lungs, claims a life every 20 seconds and 1.5 million lives worldwide every year.
+Tuberculosis (TB), an infectious disease which attacks the lungs, claims someone's life every 20 seconds and 1.5 million lives worldwide every year.
 A cure has eluded scientists for more than a century but, now, a Montreal team of researchers may have discovered a new weapon to combat this global killer.
-The team is re-programing - or 'training' - immune cells to make them kill TB.
+The team is re-programing - or 'training' - immune cells to kill TB.
 These groundbreaking findings are published online today in the journal Cell.

 "The current available BCG-vaccine is not effective.
 The current antibiotic treatments are toxic and have resulted in generating TB-resistance strains.
 The antibiotics era is approaching its end; we are in serious trouble with this bug if we don't investigate an alternative approach," says lead corresponding author Dr. Maziar Divangahi, a pulmonary immunologist and expert in immunity to TB at the Research Institute of the McGill University Health Centre (RI-MUHC).